Key takeaways:

 What are the benefits of grain-free diets?

-Grain-free formulas often provide higher protein content and may be easier on sensitive stomachs.
-Some pet parents report improved digestion, healthier coats, and fewer allergy symptoms.
+These formulas often have higher protein content and may be easier on sensitive stomachs.

 Are there risks to grain-free diets?

-The choices you make at mealtime affect your dog’s daily energy, long-term health, and happiness.
-With so many pet food brands using buzzwords like “natural” and “premium,” it’s important to look past marketing and focus on real nutrition.
+The choices you make at mealtime affect your dog’s energy, long-term health, and happiness.
+With many pet food brands using terms like “natural” and “premium,” it is important to look past marketing and focus on real nutrition.
 Always read ingredient lists carefully and avoid unnecessary fillers and artificial additives.
+Explore high-quality options in the Dog Food category to support your dog’s health every day.